Sustainability

 • No Scope 1 emissions are produced as the Trust’s business activities do not directly release emissions into the atmosphere.

-• Taking into account green electricity usage and Australian Carbon Credit Units (“ACCUs”) surrendered during the period, the Trust’s net Scope 2 emissions position for the year ended 30 June 2023 was zero tonnes CO2e
+• Taking into account green electricity usage and Australian Carbon Credit Units (“ACCUs”) surrendered during the period, the Trust’s net Scope 2 emissions position for the year ended 30 June 2024 was zero tonnes CO2e

-• In addition to the net-zero emissions position, solar production for the year ended 30 June 2023 was 693,717 kWh (30 June 2022: 576,100 kWh) which is used by the Trust's tenants, in common areas where the Trust has some operational control, or fed back into the grid for use by other network customers.
+areas where the Group has some operational control, or fed back into the grid for use by other network customers.

-• Solar power generation is installed at 24 properties owned by the Trust.
+• Solar power generation is installed at 41 properties owned by the Trust.

 • A Tesla battery is installed at one property and collects surplus energy from the solar installation at the property

-33%/ 67%3
+33%/ 67%

-• The current gender make-up of the team is 33 per cent female and 67 per cent male
+• The current gender make-up of the team is 36 per cent female and 64 per cent male

-0 injuries or deaths3
+0 injuries or deaths

 • Our safety performance record